 4. Be your own cheerleader!!

 Do not stock your pantry and fridge with guilt foods!
 Get rid of all of the candy, chips, and junk that you tend to binge on.
-If you know you have no self-control, don’t make life harder on yourself.
+If you know you have no self-control, don’t make life harder for yourself.
 Maybe try meal prepping so you can plan out how much food you want to eat each day.
 This way your rational self can decide how much you are actually comfortable eating.
 Added bonus, you will also save a ton of money because you won’t be overspending on food!